 Our laboratory "Triangle : Action, discourses, economic and political thought", most commonly called “Triangle”, is a multidisciplinary research unit in political science, political philosophy, history of political thought and economic thought.

 From that variety of disciplines, various Digital Humanities projects emerge, some of which involving teamwork on digital editions or archives.
 That’s why Triangle, from its creation in 2015, has always been interested in following the TEI guidelines’ evolution and recommendations.

 In 2005, Ludovic Frobert directed the edition of an annotated corpus The Echo de la Fabrique et la petite presse ouvrière lyonnaise des années 1831-1835, the first newspaper of working class demands in Lyon.
-The following year, two DH specialists who were working on the digital edition of L’Echo de la Fabrique, Samantha Saïdi and Carole Boulai, started a new collaboration with Mark Olsen, Assistant Director of the ARTFL Project (Division of the Humanities at the University of Chicago) with a view to using the Philologic Engine to propose advanced-search functionalities for the corpus.
+The following year, two DH librarians who were working on the digital edition of L’Echo de la Fabrique, Samantha Saïdi and Carole Boulai, started a new collaboration with Mark Olsen, Assistant Director of the ARTFL Project (Division of the Humanities at the University of Chicago) with a view to using the Philologic Engine to propose advanced-search functionalities for the corpus.
 To do so, they were led to adapt the corpus dataset to TEI Lite.

 Between 2008 and 2012, software developer Severine Gedzelman, worked on the development of a new software designed by the italianist Jean-Claude Zancarini, aiming at aligning, comparing and annotating XML-TEI texts.
 Thanks to this HyperMachiavel software, a parallel edition of the Machiavelli’s The Prince translations was published in 2012 under the title of The HyperPrince.
 A second version of the tool and the edition is now well underway.